liviux/k8s-cluster-oci-rpi4/README.md

 -   **Region**: The region name is in the top-right corner.
 Find it [here](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) and copy its identifier (e.g., eu-paris-1).
 -   **Private key path**: In this case, `~/.oci/key.pem`

-Now, create a new folder to test if Terraform is correctly linked with OCI.
+Now, create a new folder to test if OpenTofu is correctly linked with OCI.
 Inside that folder, create a file named `main.tf` and add the following content:

 ```
 terraform {